 3. The epoxy mixture has to be measured and mixed with accuracy (1:1)

-4. Following the instructions for curing
+4. Follow the instructions for curing

-How do I know how harmless my Epoxy Resin is?
+How do I know how Harmless my Epoxy Resin is?

-Safety first – Notes on occupational Safety
+Safety first – Notes on Occupational Safety

 - Resin and hardener contain toxic substances even if they have not yet been mixed together.
 Therefore you should always make sure that none of the substances comes into direct contact with the skin.

 - After mixing the two components, a chemical reaction occurs, which produces toxic fumes.
 An important protective measure to avoid inhalation is the use of a respirator with an A2 filter.
-This will protect you from organic vapours and gases.
+This will protect you from organic vapors and gases.